 - Enjoying special classes (computers, Spanish, gym, art, music) and field trips

-Mrs. Jondron believes it is her duty as a teacher to encourage students to be responsible for their lives, education, and goals.
+Ms. Jondron believes it is her duty as a teacher to encourage students to be responsible for their lives, education, and goals.
 She feels every child has the right to a proper education and that it is her job to use all resources available to accommodate to every child’s learning needs.
-In addition to teaching preschool, Mrs. Jondron brings an extensive background in literacy to Holy Cross.
-She is very happy to be teaching preschool at Holy Cross.
+In addition to teaching our younger students, Ms. Jondron brings an extensive background in literacy to Holy Cross.
+She is very happy to be teaching Kindergarten and Preschool at Holy Cross.